 Research Award Program

 In addition to the awards, C3.ai DTI provides recipients with cloud computing, supercomputing, data, and software resources.
-This will include unlimited use of the C3 AI Suite and access to the Blue Waters supercomputer at NCSA.
+This will include unlimited use of the C3 AI Suite and access to high-performance computing resources at NCSA and LBNL.

 Multidisciplinary and multi-institution projects are favored.
 Recipients are encouraged to conduct breakthrough research and to pursue and establish larger research projects with federal and other funding sources.